Black hole mass and spin estimates of the most distant quasars: Discussion and conclusions

 \section{Discussion and conclusions}

-We adopted the relativistic thin disk model KERRBB (\citealt{Lietal}) and slim disk model SLIMBH (\citealt{Sad09}) to describe the Optical-UV SED of the quasar ULASJ134208.10+092838.61, the most distant known quasar (redshift $z=7.54$) and ULASJ112001.48+064124.3, the second most distant quasar ($z = 7.08$).
-For the SED fitting process, we assumed a viewing angle $\theta_{\rm v} < 45^{\circ}$ in order to avoid absorption by a dusty torus.
-The results of the modeling on the BH masses and accretion rates (see Tab. \ref{ap:alltabresres}) can be summarized as follows: \begin{itemize}[label=$\bullet$] \item the masses of the two sources from the fit of the accretion disk emission are compatible with the virial masses estimated by \citet{Mor11}, \citet{Derosa} and \citet{Banados17} using the MgII line.
-Our uncertainties are smaller compared to the systematic $0.4 - 0.5$ dex of virial estimates; \item assuming that the virial estimates are reliable measurements of the BH masses (with no systematic uncertainties involved), we found that for the source J1342 the BH spin has to be $a<0.6$.
-For J1120, an upper limit for the BH spin is present only for viewing angles $\theta_{\rm v} > 0^{\circ}$ ($a<0.9$ for $\theta_{\rm v} = 30^{\circ}$); \item the two sources emit radiation in a sub-Eddington regime, contrary to what \citet{Banados17} and \citet{Mor11} found in their work: they computed the Eddington ratio $\lambda$ using the AGN bolometric luminosity, which includes the IR and X-ray contributions, resulting in larger Eddington ratios at least by a factor $\sim 2$.
-Our results lead to the conclusion that at high redshifts not all the sources emit close to the Eddington limit as found by several authors (e.g. \citealt{Wiletal}).
+We adopted the relativistic thin disk model KERRBB and slim disk model SLIMBH to describe the optical-UV SED of the most distant quasars identified up to the end of 2018, ULASJ134208.10+092838.61 ($z=7.54$), ULASJ112001.48+064124.3 ($z = 7.08$) and DELSJ003836.10-152723.6 ($z=7.02$).
+The aim was to estimate their BH masses, spin and accretion rate.
+For the SED fitting process, we assumed a viewing angle $\theta_{\rm v} < 45^{\circ}$ (i.e. we assumed that $\theta_{\rm v}$ is smaller than the aperture angle of the molecular torus surrounding the accretion disk), consistent with the properties of a Type 1 QSO.
+The results of the modeling can be summarized as follows: \begin{itemize}[label=$\bullet$] \item The masses of the three sources from the fit of the accretion disk emission are compatible with the virial masses estimated by \citet{Mor11}, \citet{Derosa},\citet{Banados17} and \citet{Wangetal18}.
+Our uncertainties are smaller compared to the systematics of virial estimates ($\sim 0.5$ dex); \item On the assumption that the virial estimates are reliable measurements of the BH masses (with no systematic uncertainties involved), our findings imply that for the source J1342 the BH spin has to be $a < 0.5$.
+For J1120, an upper limit for the BH spin is present only for viewing angles $\theta_{\rm v} > 0^{\circ}$ ($a<0.9$ for $\theta_{\rm v} = 30^{\circ}$); for J0038 the BH spin has to be $a < 0.3$; \item The three sources emit radiation at a sub-Eddington rate, contrary to what \citet{Mor11}, \citet{Banados17} and \citet{Wangetal18} found in their work: they computed the Eddington ratio $\lambda$ using the AGN bolometric luminosity, which includes the IR and X-ray contributions, resulting in larger Eddington ratios at least by a factor of $\sim 2$.
+Our results are in agreement with several works (e.g. \citealt{Wiletal}) showing that at high redshifts not all the sources emit close to the Eddington limit.
 Clearly a larger sample is needed to further investigate this issue.
-The sub-Eddington regime we inferred points to the need of a previous (super-Eddington ?) phase during which most of the BH mass was fastly assembled (\citealt{Lapietal14}). \item We showed, with a simplified approach, possible paths for the BH growth evolution.
-Two scenarios were considered: [A] a super-Eddington evolution with $\lambda > 1$; [B] an Eddington limited evolution with $\lambda \sim 1$.
-For both these scenarios, we considered different accretion rates $\dot{m}$ and different radiative efficiency $\eta$ (with the bound $\lambda = \eta\ \dot{m}$).
-The evolutionary tracks (i.e. mass vs time) of both sources were also compared with those of SDSSJ013127.34-032100.1 ($z=5.18$) and S5 0014+813 ($z = 3.36$), studied by \citet{Campiti}.
-Despite the value of $\lambda$, we found that a large accretion rate ($\dot{m} \sim 15-30$) and a small radiative efficiency ($\sim 10 \%$) are necessary to reach the estimated masses at the observed redshifts, starting the evolution from a $\sim 10^{2-4} M_{\odot}$ black hole \textit{seed} at redshift $z \sim 10-20$.
-It was also shown that the source J1342 can be considered more \textit{extreme} than J1120, being more demanding to be built at such high redshift, in terms of seed mass or accretion speed. \end{itemize}
+The sub-Eddington regime we inferred for the observed accretion suggests the need of a previous (super-Eddington?) phase during which most of the BH mass was quickly assembled (e.g. \citealt{Lapietal14}); \item We showed, with a simplified approach, possible paths for the BH growth evolution.
+Two scenarios were considered: [1] a super-Eddington evolution with $\lambda > 1$; [2] an Eddington limited evolution with $\lambda \sim 1$.
+For both these scenarios, we considered different accretion rates $\dot{m}$ and different radiative efficiencies $\eta$ (with the bound $\lambda = \eta\ \dot{m}$).
+The evolutionary tracks (i.e. mass versus time) of the three sources were also compared with those of SDSSJ013127.34-032100.1 ($z=5.18$) and S5 0014+813 ($z = 3.36$), studied by \citet{Campiti}.
+Independently of the value of $\lambda$, we found that a high accretion rate ($\dot{m} \sim 15-30$) and a low radiative efficiency ($\sim 10 \%$) are necessary to reach the estimated masses at the observed redshifts, when starting the evolution from a $\sim 10^{2-4} M_{\odot}$ black hole seed at redshift $z \sim 10-20$.
+It was also shown that the source J1342 can be considered more extreme than J1120 and J0038, in the sense of being more demanding to be built at such high redshift in terms of seed mass or accretion speed. \end{itemize}